OpenShot/openshot-qt/doc/clips.rst

 **Origin X & Origin Y** : (0.00 to 1.00)
  *Something from which anything arises or is derived; source*

+ Coordinate point used as the center/origin for shearing and rotation.

 **Position** : (0.00 to ∞)
  *A place occupied or to be occupied; site.*